Simplify Jobs Review 2026: A Hands-On Test of the Copilot Extension

 | Public Trustpilot | Vendor claims "50k+ Simplify+ users" | 4.0/5 from 89 verified reviews |

 The pricing asymmetry is worth being explicit about.
-Simplify's core product, Copilot autofill, is free.
+The core autofill product is free.
 Jobhire's core product, auto-apply, is $49/month.
 They're priced this way because autofill can exist as a free Chrome extension while the recipient (a human clicking Submit) does the work, but an auto-apply agent is the work, so it has nothing meaningful to offer for $0.
 When you compare Simplify+ at $39.99/mo to Jobhire Basic at $49/mo, you're comparing two upgrade experiences.
 Simplify+ buys you AI tooling on top of free autofill; Jobhire Basic buys you the entire auto-apply category.
 Different leverage, similar price tag.

 When Simplify Is Genuinely the Better Pick